hardmooth/wikidpad2markdown/README.md

 # wikidpad2markdown

 Transforms wikidpad pages to markdown syntax.
-Also planned to upload pages to confluence cloud.
+Optionally uploads as separate pages to Confluence (cloud).

 [wikidPad](https://wikidpad.sourceforge.net/) is an open source wiki-like notebook.
 As it is not actively developed since 2018 this script helps to migrate to other wiki tools (i.e. Confluence) using [Markdown](https://markdown.de/)

 ## Notes

+ * still a 90% solution - tested on production and translates most of the stuff, yet not everything (no full syntax, no page tree structure, no linked pages)
  * Will escape HTML characters and entities in markdown (or will break confluence)
  * Will replace "%2F" by "/" in filenames when uploading to confluence (those are escaped "/" anyway)

+## Setup

+ 1. install python (tested with 3.10)
+ 1. install python requirements pip install -r requirements.txt
+ 1. clone this repository and point to your files (and optionally confluence instance)

 ## Usage